GircysRomualdas/Checkers/README.md

 # Checkers
 Checkers game in python using pygame.
-Game using “MinMax” algorithm for opponent in checkers.
+The game uses the MiniMax algorithm for the opponent.

 ## Commands for project
 ### Activate venv